germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 For example, $U$ can be defined over the wire by inferring it from a newly created send group.

-Assume Alice has keypackages for some other members $M_i$
+Assume Alice has keypackages for some other DiMembers $M_i$

 Alice can construct a DMLS group
    * with a randomly generated groupId
-   * constructing a commit adding all other members $M_i$
+   * constructing a commit adding all other DiMembers $M_i$

 Alice can distribute the Welcome message with an Application Message that indicates
    * this is a Send Group for Alice
-   * that defines a Universe $U$ as the members of this group
+   * that defines the aet of DiMembers $U$ as the members of this group
-   * with universe identifier equal to the groupId for Alice's send group
+   * with DiMember identifier equal to the groupId for Alice's send group
    * and defines a common export key length

 ### Application-directed definition

 $U$ can also be defined by the application layer, which provides each member:
-* keypackages for all other members in $U$
+* keypackages for all other DiMembers in $U$
-* a random universe identifier for the DMLS group
+* a random DiMember set identifier for the DMLS group
 * common export key length

 Keypackages can be reusable, e.g., marked as last-resort.
-Keypackages can also be single-use if the application layer retrieves $N-1$ (where $|U|=N$) unique keypackages from each member.
+Keypackages can also be single-use if the application layer retrieves at least $N-1$ (where $|U|=N$) unique keypackages from each member.

 Alice can construct her view of a DMLS group:
 * by creating an MLS group with randomly generated groupId
-* and then constructing a Commit and Welcome message adding all other members in $U$
+* and then constructing a Commit and Welcome message adding all other DiMembers in $U$

 With this approach, an additional message is not required as common configuration items are provided by the application layer.

 ## UPDATE

-A member Alice of $U$ can introduce new key material to the universe $U$ by authoring a full or empty commit in Alice's send group, which provides PCS with regard to the committer.
+A member Alice of $U$ can introduce new key material to the DiMember set $U$ by authoring a full or empty commit in Alice's own send group, which provides PCS with regard to the committer.

 ## COMMIT